MicrosoftDocs/dataexplorer-docs/data-explorer/external-table.md

     > Virtual columns appear as part of the schema as the columns data extracted from the file path, and this data can be used later in queries.

 1. Select **Add partition** to add another partition.
 1. Select **Save**.
-The partitions you added now appear in the list.
+The partitions you added now appear in the list of **Partitions** in the left pane.
 Partitioned columns can't be changed in preview.

     :::image type="content" source="media/external-table/schema.png" alt-text="Screen shot of schema external table Azure Data Explorer":::